mvolkmann/blog/src/swift/Fastlane.md

 1. From the `fastlane` subdirectory enter `bundle exec fastlane tests`.

 TODO: Can you skip editing `Fastfile` and run the tests with `fastlane scan`?

+## Code Signing

+1. Enter `fastlane match init`
+1. For the storage mode, select "git".
+1. Enter `fastlane match development`
+1. Enter `fastlane match appstore`

+TODO: Finish this.

+## Deploying to TestFlight

+TODO: Finish this.

+## Deploying to the App Store

+TODO: Finish this.